Temples in and around Tirunelveli

-Sigilkulam is 7 kms West of Panaankulam and Paanangulam is around 23 kms South of Tirunelveli on the NH7
+Singilkulam is 7 kms West of Panaankulam and Paanangulam is around 23 kms South of Thirunelveli on the NH7

 Nanguneri is located at about 30 kms South of Tirunelveli enroute Nagercoil on the NH7.
 The place is also called Srivaramangai, Sri Purushamangai and Vaanama malai.
 Since there were 4 big Lakes around this sthalam, this was named as “Naangu Neri”.
 (Naangu means four).
 But currently, only one lake is found.

-1) DD90 – Sri Vaanamaalai Thothathri Perumal temple
+1) DD90 – Sri Vaanamaamalai Thothathri Perumal temple

 - One of the 108 Divya desams